The Bronx Real Estate Market in 2026: A Comprehensive Overview

 The Bronx remains one of the few NYC boroughs where small landlords can still find multi-family properties at accessible price points.
 Two- to four-family homes in areas like Mott Haven, Fordham, and Pelham Bay are still trading in the $650K–$1.1M range — far below equivalent properties in Brooklyn or Queens.

 Rental demand is strong.
-Vacancy rates in the Bronx remain well below 5%, and average rents for a 2-bedroom continue to trend upward year over year.
+Vacancy rates in the Bronx remain well below 5%.
+Average rents for a 2-bedroom continue to trend upward year over year.
 For investors with long time horizons, this is still a market worth serious consideration.

 Running the Numbers: What Does a Bronx Rental Actually Return?